MacAndersonUche/Webcrawler/README.md

 - No resumption of interrupted crawls (must restart from beginning if interrupted)
 - No retry logic (failed requests are not retried)
-- Assumes reasonable page sizes (< 1MB) and stable network connections
+- Assumes smaller page sizes
-- Assumes target servers can handle concurrent requests
 - No distributed state coordination